 Discrimination: By law women have full legal equality with men, including equal pay, access to loans, the ability to start and own a business, and access to government jobs.
 Nevertheless, women continued to experience discrimination due to cultural biases, and the law was not consistently enforced.
 The government restricted women from working in some dangerous and environmentally unsafe jobs.
+Beginning in February police began a campaign of harassment of female drivers.
+On numerous occasions police confiscated women’s licenses and cars for ostensible minor reasons, such as lacking an item in the legally required first-aid kit.
 The government did not acknowledge, address, or report on discrimination against women.

 Birth Registration: By law a child derives citizenship from his or her parents.
 A child born to stateless persons possessing permanent resident status in the country is also a citizen.